 ➤ Early bacterial infections might present with fever only.

-➤ Autoimmune conditions can cause fever without symptoms.
+➤ Autoimmune conditions can cause unexplained fever without obvious symptoms at first.

 Frequently Asked Questions